Navigating the Cost of a Loft Conversion in 2026: A Homeowner's Guide

 A detailed breakdown: where does the money go?

-- Labour costs — 35% to 60% of the total spend.
-Carpenters, roofers, electricians, plumbers and more.
+- Labour — 35%–60% of total spend (carpenters, roofers, electricians, plumbers).

-- Materials — 25% to 30%.
-Structural steel, timber, insulation and roof tiles.
+- Materials — 25%–30% (structural steel, timber, insulation, roof tiles).

 Critical factors that influence your final quote